mozilla-services/iprepd-nginx/README.md

 The `threshold` value in the client is the numerical value inbetween 0 and 100 where clients will be blocked if their IP's reputation in iprepd is below this value.

-What you will want this value to be set to will be highly contextual to your application, with considerations of what kind of violations exist, how likely a client is to activate these violations, how often a client will retry, etc.
+What you will want this value to be set to will be highly contextual to your application and environment, with considerations of what kind of violations exist, how likely a client is to activate these violations, how often a client will retry, etc.

-A decent value to start at is `50`, but you will want to make sure this is tested along side the implemented iprepd violations for your application and environment.
+A decent value to start at is `50`, but you will want to make sure this is tested along side the implemented iprepd violations for your environment.

 #### Example